lpmi-13/tcpdump-mystery/README.md

 You should see one of the interfaces spit out a whole bunch of traffic, and then something like:

 ```
-793 packets captured
+3273 packets captured
-818 packets received by filter
+5772 packets received by filter
-25 packets dropped by kernel
+2483 packets dropped by kernel

-Error: no such file "f"
-Error: no such file "\n\n"
-this interface is br-64b7ac73b79c
+this interface is br-37099edf5afc
 ```

 This should make it very obvious which interface the packets are being sent on.
 The use of docker compose with a bridge network _inside_ the gitpod (itself running in a container) makes this a bit more complicated than just local running, but our loop will find the correct interface for us, so no worries there!